LebonNic/Overlap2dDataStructure/README.md

 Same for the path here, it needs to be changed to suit your needs.

 #Data structures
-This sections gives the details about the data structures you can load thanks to this project.
+This section gives the details about the data structures you can load thanks to this project.

 ##Project
 Whenever it is exported, an Overlap2d project always produces a ***project.dt*** Json file in the ***export*** folder of the project.
 This one, as indicated by its name, contains information about your project.
 Once loaded, these data are accessible through the following structure: